ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 29, 0950:**

+Very sorry for the delay in getting you your homework grades.
+Our switching from quizzes to increased emphasis on homework early in the quarter was a good decision, but it does have its costs.
+I should be getting you your Homework 1 grades sometime today.

+Please do NOT ask me the basis for the grade I've assigned you.
+As we discussed in making the decision to switch away from quizzes, one consequence is that the grading becomes much more subjective.
+This cannot be "relitigated."

+However, as I wrote in my blog post of April 28, 0930, if you believe your grade was inaccurate, I will be happy to do a regrade with you.
+This will consist of asking you questions about our coursework, as in our interactive grading.

+Our course material is cumulative, and thus so would be the content of the regrade questions, but of course the main emphasis would be on more recent material.

+If your regrade answers are poor, I will NOT reduce your original grade.
+Thus "there is no harm in trying."
+However, if you did poorly in the original grading, it was likely due to a basic lack of knowledge of the course material.
+For example, a few students could not give even a basic response to my open-ended question, "Tell me about SVM," and unfortunately it is likely that they would do equally poorly in questions I put to them in a regrade.

+The course material has been difficult, but very important, I believe.
+You've learned at least some things that you will carry with you after the course ends, concerning the basid issues of machine learning and how the fairness issue interacts with them.
+That's as much as any course instructor can hope for, and I hope your course grades will reflect that.
+As I've mentioned, a good term project can greatly compensate for lower homework grades.

 **May 22, 2145:**

 In order to get something out of the class (and get a good grade), it's absolutely imperative to understand the big picture, not just coding.
 Here is the sequence of thought you should go through in Hwk 3.